NebulousLabs/Sia/doc/API.md

 Response:
 ```
 struct {
-	confirmedHistory   []WalletTransaction
+	ConfirmedHistory   []WalletTransaction
-	unconfirmedHistory []WalletTransaction
+	UnconfirmedHistory []WalletTransaction
 }
 ```
-'confirmedTransactions' lists all of the confirmed wallet transactions appearing between height 'start' and height 'end' (inclusive).
+'ConfirmedHistory' lists all of the confirmed wallet transactions appearing between height 'Start' and height 'End' (inclusive).

-'unconfirmedTransactions' lists all of the unconfirmed transactions.
+'UnconfirmedHistory' lists all of the unconfirmed wallet transactions.

 Wallet transactions are transactions that have been processed by the wallet and given more information, such as a confirmation height and a timestamp.
 Each